Shoulder Replacement

 Surgical Options for Shoulder Replacement

-If your surgeon finds that surgery is needed, there are several types of shoulder replacement procedures.
-Replacing or reshaping the damaged or diseased joint with a prosthetic one is called arthroplasty.
-Depending on your age, overall health, and your specific shoulder joint problem, your surgeon may recommend:
+Replacing or reshaping the damaged or diseased joint with a prosthetic one is called an arthroplasty.
+Depending on your age, overall health, and your specific shoulder joint problem, your surgeon may recommend one of the following procedures:

 • partial shoulder resurfacing